o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 # Data Model   {#datamodel}

-This data model implements the Information Model defined in {{infomodel}} for the interface and device components.
+This data model implements the Information Model defined in {{infomodel}} for the interface, device and control-plane components.
 This is classified as a Network Element model as defined by {{?RFC1157}}.

 ## Structure {#datamodel-structure}